How to Start Your Spray Tan Business:

 Get The Proper Mindset

-It may seem strange that the first thing mentioned for starting your spray tanning business is mindset, however, it is completely necessary.
+The first thing I like to talk about to someone interested in starting a spray tanning business is mindset.
 I have seen a lot of people get into business not knowing what to expect and then when they hit their first “road bump” they are completely thrown off-course.
 And that is why I like to start with setting the proper mindset.

 As with any business, you must expect that there will be ups and downs.
 In fact, in the happytans podcast I ask all of the guests to talk about their lowest and highest point in their business so far.
 The reason I do that is because I want business owners to hear what other “successful” people have gone through.